-&lt;sup>25 VHA Support Service Center (VSSC), The Strategic Analytics for Improvement and Learning (SAIL) Value Model, of facilities.
+VA also uses a star-rating system where facilities with a "5-Star" rating are performing within the top 10 percent of facilities and "1-Star" facilities are performing within the bottom 10 percent of facilities.
 Figure 5 describes the distribution of facilities by star rating.
-As of June 30, 2017, the Facility was rated at "4-Star" for overall quality.
-Updated data as of June 30, 2018, indicates that the Facility rating remains at "4-Star" for overall quality.
+As of June 30, 2017, the Facility was rated at "3-Star" for overall quality.
+Updated data as of June 30, 2018, indicates the Facility has improved to "5-Star" for overall quality.